Sarasota County Single-Stream Recycling Cart Survey

 Residents may drop off old red and blue recycling bins for recycling at the following locations:

-- If you live in unincorporated Sarasota County and did not receive a new cart for recycling, complete this online form or call the Sarasota County Contact Center at 941-861-5000.
+If you live in unincorporated Sarasota County and did not receive a new cart for recycling, or your cart is broken, contact Waste Management at 941-493-4100.

 There will be no changes in service for commercial customers.
 Please contact your service provider to make any changes to your recycling collection.

 - What do I do with my old bins?
-Residents may keep the bins and use for storage, repurposing, etc. Between Jan.
-6-31, residents may return them to one of these drop-off locations.
-In addition, Sarasota County's three Chemical Collection Centers will also accept the old bins on an ongoing basis.
+Residents may keep the bins and use for storage, repurposing, etc. or drop them off at one of the three Chemical Collection Centers.

 - Can I recycle the PVC cart I used for my red and blue bins?
 No. Residents are encouraged to find another use for the carts or dispose of them in the garbage.
 PVC carts should be broken down and placed in a garbage bag or in your garbage container for disposal.
 Carts left intact will not be collected for disposal.

 - What do I do if I have more recycling materials than what fits in the cart?
 Can I leave them outside the cart for pickup?
 No. Since we are transitioning to automated collection, only recyclable materials placed in the carts will be picked up.
 Items left outside the cart will not be picked up.